chvancooten/chvancooten.github.io/content/posts/PACESReview.md

   name = "Cas van Cooten"
 +++

+*Updated **February 13th, 2023**: The PACES certification has been renamed to 'Certified Red Team Master' (CRTM) and is now licensed by AlteredSecurity instead of PentesterAcademy, this blog post has been updated to reflect.*

 ## Introduction

-The ["Global Central Bank" (GCB)](https://www.pentesteracademy.com/gcb) labs and accompanying "PentesterAcademy Certified Enterprise Security Specialist" (PACES) certification are definitely something else.
-It is more or less the "level-up" from the respective ["Attacking and Defending Active Directory" (CRTP)](https://www.pentesteracademy.com/activedirectorylab) and ["Windows Red Team Lab" (CRTE)](https://www.pentesteracademy.com/redteamlab) courses, also provided by PentesterAcademy.
+The ["Global Central Bank" (GCB)](https://www.alteredsecurity.com/gcb) labs and accompanying "Certified Red Team Master" (CRTM) certification are definitely something else.
+It is more or less the "level-up" from the respective ["Attacking and Defending Active Directory" (CRTP)](https://www.alteredsecurity.com/adlab) and ["Windows Red Team Lab" (CRTE)](https://www.alteredsecurity.com/redteamlab) courses, also provided by AlteredSecurity.
 GCB is the hardest of the three, so if you're looking for more beginner-friendly material, you're probably better off reading [my blog post on CRTP](https://casvancooten.com/posts/2020/10/getting-the-crtp-certification-attacking-and-defending-active-directory-course-review/) instead.

-PentesterAcademy calls GCB a "Cyber Range" rather than a course, and I definitely have to agree with them.
+AlteredSecurity calls GCB a "Cyber Range" rather than a course, and I definitely have to agree with them.
 The labs are the main focus of the course, followed by the certification exam.
 There is not much courseware included, the participant is only provided with 9 videos (totaling 3 hours) covering certain topics that are relevant in the labs.
 These videos only serve as a primer, as you will for sure have to do your own research when tackling the labs (or the "Cyber Range" if you're into that business lingo 😉).

 ## The Labs